maazhussaini/keywordExtraction/README.md

 After clustering, the keywords are assigned labels indicating which cluster they belong to.
 These labels are stored in the cluster_labels variable.
 Using these labels, a dictionary is created that stores the keywords in each cluster.
 Finally, the dictionary is converted into a list of lists where each inner list represents a cluster of similar keywords.
 The keyword_clusters variable is returned which contains the list of clusters of similar keywords.

-This function reads files from a directory 'Datasets/' and concatenates the contents of the 'description' column of each file.
-The function first retrieves a list of all files in the directory and loops through each file.
-If the file ends with '.csv', it reads the file using the pandas library and adds the contents of the 'description' column to the text variable.
-The function also removes punctuation and stopwords from each description before concatenating them.
-Finally, the function returns the concatenated text.
 ```Python
 def cluster_keywords(keywords: List[str]) -> List[List[str]]:
     """